-Le Petit Fort Hobbit House is possibly my favourite rental we’ve had from Airbnb as it’s a house like no other.
-It’s so hard to describe because it oozes so much unique character, quirky touches and stunning views.
-Most importantly the house itself is built on the original site of a 10th Century chateau, and the house as it stands now is 15th Century.
-Remarkably it has been painstakingly renovated by the incredibly talented Michael who has somehow managed to keep the wonderfully wonky original spiral staircase.
-The fantastic property boasts ample space across four floors and areas that have the original low ceilings with beams, imperfect doorways and uppy-downy floor.
+Most importantly, from a historical point of view, the house itself is built on the original site of a 10th Century chateau.
+The house, as it stands today, is 15th Century.
+The mesmerising property has been painstakingly renovated by the incredibly talented owners who have somehow managed to keep the wonderfully wonky original spiral staircase as a primary feature.
+The holiday-home boasts ample space across four floors and areas with the original low ceilings with beams, imperfect doorways and uppy-downy floor.

 The house was constructed to the standards of earlier times and consequently, you may encounter features that reflect its particular character but deserve due care and attention, particularly for the young, elderly, less mobile or visually impaired.
-There are, for example, low beams, some low doorways, very steep spiral staircases constructed in 1400s, and uneven floors, and there is a big drop behind the house.”
+There are, for example, low beams, some low doorways, very steep spiral staircases constructed in 1400s, and uneven floors, and there is a big drop behind the house.

 ^ That’s the health and safety part out of the way! ^

-If you fancy going for a wander, turn left out of the house and proceed up the hill and Bellac is a lovely little village with plenty of shops, little tavernas and eateries within walking distance.
+If you fancy going for a wander, turn left out of the house and proceed up the hill and Bellac is a lovely village with plenty of shops, little tavernas and eateries within walking distance.